resquino88/instructions_md/README.md

-# How to Select the Right Hockey Stick
+# How to Run Python Scripts on a Windows Machine

-When trying to select a hockey stick, it is crucial to find the one that fits your needs Height
-Weight
-Grip or No-Grip
-Curve
-  Open or Closed
-  Heel/Mid/Toe
-Flex
-Kick-Point
-Lie
-Brand
+Description:
+Python is one of many programming languages (

+Dowan